How To Install a Vessel Sink

 First, you have to decide on a vessel sink.
 There are two basic styles of vessel sinks: bowl-shaped sinks with a round bottom, and flat-bottomed sinks.
 It is also important that you choose a vessel sink that will work with your faucet.
 Size is just as important as looks.

-Next, you have to determine whether you want your vessel sink to be a countertop vessel sink or a recessed vessel sink.
+Next, you have to determine whether you want your vessel sink to be a countertop sink or a recessed sink.
 The countertop installation technique is the most popular and versatile; the recessed style only works well with perfectly rounded vessel sinks made of wood, stone, or copper.
 Trying to install a glass recessed vessel sink, for example, will lead to scratches as well as unsightly adhesive smears.
-If you plan on installing a glass or copper vessel sink, you should also invest in a mounting ring (these are sometimes sold with the vessel modern bathroom vanities.
+If you plan on installing a glass or copper vessel sink, you should also invest in a mounting ring.

 For the purposes of this article, we will only discuss the installation of a countertop vessel sink:

 Coat the contact patches of the sink in a very strong silicone adhesive gel, or some other strong countertop adhesive.
 The “contact patches” are the parts of the vessel sink that will come into direct contact with the countertop; for a square-bottom vessel, apply adhesive around the whole perimeter of the base.
 For a round bottom, apply a small amount of adhesive at the bottom of the bowl.
 Try to avoid applying adhesive very close to the edge, as this will smudge.

 Now, position the sink drain hole over the countertop drain opening.
 Be careful; accuracy is important as you’re dealing with a very strong adhesive.
 Once the sink is in place, insert the drain through the drain opening.
 Make sure it fits!
 Now, wipe up any excess adhesive around the base.